Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Bifurcations of the spectrum

-We point out two new observations pertinent to our study: \begin{enumerate} \item The rich behaviour of the quasinormal modes colliding and separating at the negative imaginary axis is not general, when they occur.
-Here, we find a scenario where the overdamped modes approach a limit set on the negative imaginary axis. \item These bifurcation occurs at approximately the same point between $[-(2n+1) \iu, - (2n+2) \iu]$, independent of $\ell$. \item One of the eigenvalues approaches $-(2n+1)\iu$ and the other approach $-(2n+2) \iu$ in the large black hole limit.
+We point out three new observations pertinent to our study: \begin{enumerate} \item The rich behavior of the quasinormal modes separating and recolliding at the negative imaginary axis is not general.
+In contrast to the Kerr and de Sitter cases mode splitting, here we find a scenario where the overdamped modes approach a limit set on the negative imaginary axis. \item These bifurcations occur at approximately the same point between $[-(2n+1) \iu, - (2n+2) \iu]$, independent of $\ell$. \item One of the eigenvalues approaches $-(2n+1)\iu$ and the other approach $-(2n+2) \iu$ in the large black hole limit.
 In other words, entire spectrum approaches

 \end{enumerate}